bhch/django-jsonform/docs/guide/upload.rst

 Since uploading files or listing existing files requires interaction with the server, you are required to create a view for handling upload and list requests.

-This view will be responsible for these two things:
+This view will be responsible for these three things:

 1. If request method is ``POST``, save files on the server.
 2. If request method is ``GET``, return a list of available files for the user to choose from.
+3. If request method is ``DELETE``, delete the file.

 Before diving into details, let's look at the handler view at a basic level: